 Half a century after its founding, a once small grassroots movement had become a global effort to celebrate diversity and the inherent value of all humans.
 People with intellectual disabilities found communities that valued their voices.

-Leaving an indelible legacy, Jean Vanier passed away in France at the age of 90.
+Jean Vanier passed away in France at the age of 90.

-Renowned philosopher, writer and humanist Jean Vanier (1928-2019) was the founder of two international organizations for people with intellectual disabilities: L’Arche and Faith and Light.
+Philosopher, writer, and humanist Jean Vanier (1928-2019) was the founder of two international organizations for people with intellectual disabilities: L’Arche and Faith and Light.
 The 154 L’Arche communities in 38 countries and the 1,450 Faith and Light communities in 83 countries are living laboratories of human transformation.

 Many pilgrims on the spiritual journey have been drawn to the life, faith, and writings of Henri Nouwen.
 Henri Nouwen was a priest and professor who spent the last 11 years of his life in a L’Arche community in Trosly-Breuil, France and one near Toronto, Canada.